Notice of Marriage and Civil Partnership

 This fee is non-refundable, unless the appointment is cancelled or changed at least two clear working days before.

-A fee of £35 per person is taken online or £35 / £50 per person by phone at the time of booking.
-Additional fees for Saturday appointments and for people subject to immigration are collected at the time of your appointment.
+A fee of £35 per person is taken online or £35 / £51 per person by phone at the time of booking.
+Additional fees for Saturday appointments and for people subject to immigration are collected at the time of your appointment if you book online, or if not already collected.

 The Superintendent Registrar or one of his deputies will ask both you and your partner a series of questions about each other to establish details of both parties and where and when the wedding or civil partnership is to take place.